 There are many, but somehow never enough, bike parkings with many racks in and around Gent.
-According to the city of Ghent there are 11,000 of them for our estimated 322,000 bikes.
 You can find out where they are on the interactive map via this link – just tick the box for “fietsinformatie”.

 The biggest ones you can find are situated at the train stations where you also can rent a permanent spot to park your bike at.
 The Gent St. Pieters station is currently adding a lot of space for bikes in connection with the ongoing renovation.
 Other ones are under the Stadshal, under the St. Michiels bridge near the Korenmarkt and next to Vooruit.
 See more info (in Dutch) here.
 Mind the closing times to avoid not being able to get to your bike at night.